-Check your university catalog, Transfer Guides at http://aztransfer.com/college/
+Check your university catalog, Transfer Guides at http://aztransfer.com/college/ or meet with an academic advisor.
+Students may demonstrate proficiency by completion of coursework and/or a proficiency test.

 Students undecided about their major are encouraged to complete a fourth semester of a second language.
 CAC offers Spanish, French, Sign Language or other Foreign Languages and Literatures.
 Contact an academic advisor for assistance.